Brick manufacturing

 CWL100 Cloud Wireless Data Logger is part of the Vaisala Jade Smart Cloud monitoring system.
 It is used to monitor humidity and temperature in a wide range of environments.

-Vaisala HUMICAP® Humidity and Temperature Probe HMP7 is designed for applications which involve constant high humidity or rapid changes in humidity
+Vaisala HUMICAP® Humidity and Temperature Probe HMP5 is designed for high temperature applications

 Relative Humidity and Temperature Probe HMP5